 10. Lady Sarah’s Sinful Desires (Secrets at Thorncliff Manor)

-Sarah is running away from society because she got a bad reputation in central London.
+Sarah is running away from society because she has a bad reputation in central London.
 Then her family told her that she had to marry whoever they told her to so that they could save her reputation, and hopefully, everything would be okay.
 This medieval romance was cute in many parts because Christopher wanted to protect her from a bad marriage.
 The main and side characters added a lot of spice to the series because we met our main heroes, who were very meddling with the romance.

 Author: Sophie Barnes